-Prior to the completion of this offering, we intend to enter into a confirmatory employment letter with Arnon Rosenthal, our Co-Founder and Chief Executive Officer.
-The confirmatory employment letter is currently expected to have no specific term and will provide that Dr. Rosenthal is an at-will employee.
+We entered into a confirmatory employment letter with Arnon Rosenthal, our Co-Founder and Chief Executive Officer.
+The confirmatory employment letter has no specific term and provides that Dr. Rosenthal is an at-will employee.
 Dr. Rosenthal's current annual base salary is \$395,900 and he is eligible for an annual target cash incentive payment equal to 40% of his annual base salary.